fossxo/fossxo-gdd/source/technical-design/states.rst

 ==================
 Credits Menu State
 ==================
+The credits menu state shows the game's credits along with demoing the various games environments.
+The responsibilities are:

 *   Show the :ref:`ref-ui-credits` menu widgets.
 *   Open the game's licence compliance information contained in the user manual in an external browser.
-*   Use the environments to show different in progress games.
+*   Show different in progress games.
-*   Go back to the :ref:`ref-main-menu-state`.
+*   Go back to the main menu state.

-..
-TODO: What env system to use?
+The credits menu demonstrates the various game environments.
+It does this by creating two AI players that battle while occasionally switching the current environment using the ref:`ref-environments-resource`.

 .. _ref-options-menu-state: